-But with the physical limitations he possessed, Martín instead developed a personality that would be known in wrestling terms as a heel.
-Remember, this was late ‘40s and early´50s and the entertainment style we’ve come to know and love was still in its infancy.
-Martín found himself constantly breaking the rules, but acting like what is now known as a chickenshit heel — the kind of heel that hits then hides.
-The one that is sneaky and when caught asks for forgiveness.
-Getting on his knees and pleading with his opponent to not hit him after he cheated became his trademark, but then giving him a low-blow below the belt — later popularized by the “Dirtiest Player In The Game” Ric Flair — was not uncommon for Martín at all.
+Getting on his knees and pleading with his opponent not to hit him after he cheated became his trademark, but then giving him a low blow below the belt — later popularized by the "Dirtiest Player In The Game" Ric Flair — was not uncommon for Martín at all.

-But in all of this, he was not beneath the use of comedy in order to get his point across and get the fans’ attention.
-He began to slowly bridge the gap of wrestling as a sport and introduced gimmicks, which would become the base of what is now known as Sports Entertainment.
+But in all of this, he was not beneath the use of comedy to get his point across and get the fans’ attention.
+He slowly began bridging the gap of wrestling as a sport and introduced gimmicks, which became the base of what is now known as sports entertainment.

 Ring Psychology and Tall Tales

 These tall tales helped establish the legend of Martín Karagadián as a ruthless, crazy heel that was legitimately dangerous in the ring.
-Maybe more importantly, behind the scenes, Martín emphasized to other wrestlers the importance of ring psychology and was also quickly becoming known as a shrewd businessman who seemed destined for greatness.
+Maybe more importantly, behind the scenes, Martín emphasized the importance of ring psychology to other wrestlers and quickly became known as a shrewd businessman who seemed destined for greatness.

 Watch: The various characters of Titanes en el Ring

 Every single character had a backstory or at least the pretense of one.
 Everyone from the Robin Hood-like archer to the weird clown and the mysterious white or black mummies had backstories.